aws/s2n-tls/docs/USAGE-GUIDE.md

 To use certificate transparency, the requester (usually the client) must call `s2n_config_set_ct_support_level()` with S2N_CT_SUPPORT_REQUEST.
 The responder (usually the server) must call `s2n_config_set_extension_data()` with S2N_EXTENSION_CERTIFICATE_TRANSPARENCY to set the raw bytes of the transparency information.
 Note that `s2n_config_set_extension_data()` modifies the certificate chain instead of the config, so it can’t be used with configs that share a certificate chain with other configs.
 This means that when using certificate transparency data, `s2n_config_add_cert_chain_and_key()` must be used to set the certificate chain, NOT `s2n_config_add_cert_chain_and_key_to_store()`.

 Call `s2n_connection_get_sct_list()` to retrieve the received certificate transparency information.
-Call `s2n_connection_get_sct_list()` to retrieve the received certificate transparency information.
 The format of this data is the SignedCertificateTimestampList structure defined in section 3.3 of RFC 6962.

 ### s2n\_config\_set\_client\_hello\_cb